Almotriptan (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, high blood pressure, or a family history of heart disease.
-Tell your doctor if you have an allergic reaction to sulfa drugs (such as sulfamethoxazole, Bactrim®, or Septra®).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, high blood pressure, high cholesterol, or if you smoke.
+Tell your doctor if you have ischemic bowel disease, or a family history of heart disease, heart attack, blood circulation problems, or stroke.
+Tell your doctor if you had an allergic reaction to sulfa drugs.

 Possible Side Effects While Using This Medicine